tkw1536/ggman/README.md

 - update to go 1.20
 - `ggman exec` display output in parallel when running in parallel
 - rename `--local` flag to `--here` in `ggman clone`
-- improve `ggman relocate` behaviour with symlinks
+- improve `ggman relocate` behavior with symlinks
 - update to `goprogram` 0.3.5
 - minor bugfixes and CI updates
 - update copyright year